Benjamin Keene (MP): Later life and legacy

 Keene was High Sheriff of Cambridgeshire and Huntingdonshire in 1804.

+In 1806 he leased Westoe Lodge in Castle Camps and by 1825 he had bought the freehold.
+Westoe Lodge became his main seat but was demolished within 30 years of his death.

 He died on 21 November 1837.
 By his marriage to Mary Ruck he had two sons, Benjamin, an Army officer, and Charles Edmund, a clergyman of the Church of England.
 He also had three daughters, Frances, Sophie-Elizabeth, and Mary-Anne, who married Sir William Blackett, 5th Baronet.
 Admiral William Ruck-Keene (1867–1935) was one of his great-grandsons.